HKUST-KnowComp/LMPNN/README.md

 Then the code will output the markdown table of the trajectory over valid and test set.

-### Sample result summaries for LMPNN with dataset provided above.
+### Sample training trajectories of LMPNN with command provided above.

 For FB15k-237, a possible output trajectory could be like